atbcb/usab-uswds/_pages/about/eeo/aap.md

 _N/A_

-#### 4. Using the qualified applicant pool as the benchmark, does your agency have a trigger involving PWTD among the new hires to the senior grade levels?&nbsp; For non-GS pay plans, please use the approximate senior grade levels.&nbsp; If “yes”, describe the trigger(s) in the text box.&nbsp; Select “n/a” if the applicant data is not available for your agency, and describe your plan to provide the data in the text box.
+#### 4. Using the qualified applicant pool as the benchmark, does your agency have a trigger involving PWTD among the new hires to the senior grade levels?
+For non-GS pay plans, please use the approximate senior grade levels.
+If “yes”, describe the trigger(s) in the text box.
+Select “n/a” if the applicant data is not available for your agency, and describe your plan to provide the data in the text box.

 > a.
 New Hires to SES (PWTD)
 >> Answer: No